codebugtools/codebug_tether/docs/installation.rst

 * Installing with ``pip``
 * Copying the ``codebug_tether`` module into your project directory.

+CodeBug Tether depends on pyserial.

+It is reccomended that you install using virtual environments.

 Setting up CodeBug
 ------------------
 In order to communicate with CodeBug over Serial USB you need to program CodeBug with ``codebug_tether.cbg`` (you can find this in the ``firmware/`` directory of this project).
-To do this, plug in CodeBug via USB --- it should appear as a USB drive --- then copy onto it the ``codebug_tether.cbg`` file.
+To do this, plug in CodeBug via USB while holding button A --- it should appear as a USB drive --- then copy onto it the ``codebug_tether.cbg`` file.
 CodeBug is now ready to be used via Serial USB.

-CodeBug Tether depends on pyserial.
-It is reccomended that you install using virtual environments.
+Press button B to exit programming mode.

+When CodeBug is connected to a computer via USB is should now appear as a serial device (``/dev/ttyACM0`` on Linux).

 Installing with ``pip``